-The fourth section of the Plan provides an overview of the Area Planning approach and discusses the approach to developing and updating Regional Center plans, as well as Neighborhood Area Plans.
+The fourth section of the Plan provides an overview of the Area Planning approach employed by San Marcos during the Comprehensive Plan effort and discusses the approach to developing and updating Regional Center plans, as well as Neighborhood Area Plans for areas across San Marcos.
 The section concludes with a summary of the Fiscal Analysis and an overview of each of the areas included in this initial round of Area Planning.